tijmenkamps/TijmenDev/README.md

-- TijmenDev / Tijmen / TTVgamer
+- Tijmen / Toimun (formerly TTVgamer)
-- I’m a developer interested in Minecraft
+- I’m a graphic designer with some coding experience
-- I hope to learn Java sometime 🙄
+- Industrial Design student

 <!---
 TijmenDev/TijmenDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.